fsioni/projet-sfl/README.md

 - "EnemySpawn" for spawns of enemies
 - "Collision" for every objects that players, NPC and enemies couldn't go throught

+<b>Note</b> : Check the actual map at the folder location `data/maps/mainTilemaps.tmx` and reproduce the layers with the objects properties

 ## ✍️ Authors <a name = "authors"></a>